markkennedy3/Fifa-vs-Real-Life/README.md

-# Fifa-vs-Real-Life
+# FIFA vs Real Life
-## A data analysis of football using Real Life and FIFA 18 data
+## A Data Analysis of Football using Real Life and FIFA 18 Data
+## Mark Kennedy - Michael Mallon